jsmoriss/jsm-show-term-meta/readme.txt

 = Plugin Settings =

-There are no plugin settings to update or adjust &mdash; simply activate to add a metabox to all term editing pages.
+There are no settings to update or adjust &mdash; simply install and activate the plugin to add a metabox on all term editing pages.

 = Developer Filters =